oakserver/middleware/README.md

 app.use(oakMiddleware.responseTimeHeader);
 ```

-Also consider using a tagged version of the middleware so that changes to master
+Also consider using a tagged version of the middleware so that changes to the
-won't provide unexpected results in your code.
-For example, to use version
+main branch won't provide unexpected results in your code.
+For example, to use
-`v0.1.0` you would do the following:
+version `v0.1.0` you would do the following:

 ```ts
 import * as oakMiddleware from "https://deno.land/x/oak_middleware@v0.1.0/mod.ts";